MrPAttema/Toilet-Sensor/README.md

 # Toilet-Sensor
-The code for the toilet sensor from @coolmindsNL
+The code for the toilet occupency sensor website https://istheppooperocupied.com